Kurayami0x0/fuzzy-funicular/README.md

 timing math assumes roughly frame-rate-paced ticks, so a slow debug build will also throw off how the easing/momentum feels.

-Then swap it in wherever `awww-walls-rofi.sh` was bound (keybind, `niri.kdl` spawn-at-startup entry, etc).

 ## Architecture notes